Isaac Newton on Mathematical

 He is a member of the Executive Committee of the International Commission for the History of Mathematics and he is a corresponding member of the Académie Internationale d'Histoire des Sciences.

-The 2011 Fernando Gil Prize in Philosophy of Science
+The 2011 Fernando Gil Prize for Philosophy of Science

-The jury awarded the 2011 Fernando Gil International Prize in Philosophy of Science to Niccolò Guicciardini for his book: Isaac Newton on Mathematical Certainty and Method, published in 2009 by MIT Press.
+The jury awarded the 2011 Fernando Gil International Prize for Philosophy of Science to Niccolò Guicciardini for his book: Isaac Newton on Mathematical Certainty and Method, published in 2009 by MIT Press.

 Niccolò Guicciardini is Professor in the University of Bergamo.
 Professor Guicciardini graduated in philosophy at the Università degli Studi di Milano in 1982.
 He had acquired an interest in the history and philosophy of mathematics, and went to London to work for a PhD under the supervision of Ivor Grattan-Guinness, one of the international leaders in the field of history of mathematics.
 The topic of Professor Guicciardini’s thesis was the reception of Newton’s method of fluxions, and his PhD was awarded in 1986.
 Remarkably, Professor Guicciardini’s decided to round off his education by acquiring a thorough knowledge of modern as well as 17th century physics, and completed a second degree at the Università degli Studi di Milano in 1992 – this time in physics.